 Merchant Monday: Penguin Random House, Global Consumer Book Publisher

-- 10 Mindful Minutes by Goldie Hawn in The 3 Days of Living a More Inspired Life
+- 10 Mindful Minutes by Goldie Hawn in the Mindful and Peaceful Package

-- Do One Thing Every Day that Inspires You: A Creativity Journal by Robie Rogge and Dian G. Smith, also in The 3 Days of Living a More Inspired Life
+- Do One Thing Every Day that Inspires You: A Creativity Journal by Robie Rogge and Dian G. Smith, also in the Inspiration Package

 (Keep checking back—we’re always adding more!)